jhornauer/GrUMoDepth/README.md

 For the evaluation of the Drop model and the Boot model as well as the Log and the Self base models you can refer to [mono-uncertainty](https://github.com/mattpoggi/mono-uncertainty).

+#### Evaluation of our gradient-based uncertainty estimation method:
 For the evaluation of our method on the Post base model run:
 ```
 python3 generate_maps.py --data_path kitti_data --load_weights_folder weights/S/Monodepth2-Post/models/weights_19/ --eval_split eigen_benchmark --eval_stereo --output_dir experiments/S/post_model/Grad --grad